Charger des données

 load() {

-a: 1 };
+return { a: numbera: 1 };

-import type { type LayoutLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type LayoutLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type LayoutLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>